-Upon completion, the project is expected to boost arts and cultural development in Taoyuan, while integrating surrounding transportation infrastructure to become a major cultural exchange hub in northern Taiwan.
+Upon completion, the project is expected to drive Taoyuan’s cultural and artistic development, while integrating with surrounding transportation infrastructure to become a key hub for cultural exchange in northern Taiwan.

 Design Concept